Meet the Trustees of The Duke of Edinburgh's International Award Foundation.

 Andrew Smith, UK

 Andrew retired as a partner at PwC in 2009.
 Specialising in financial services at the beginning of his career, Andrew later moved into another role, which involved building PwC's UK firm-wide sustainability and climate change activities.
-Andrew will take a special interest in the financial and governence matters of the Association.
+Andrew will take a special interest in the financial and governance matters of the Association.

 Garth Weston, Australia

 Garth is the regional president and general manager for AB Mauri China East Asia Pacific.
-As a businessman with international interests, especially in the Asia Pacific region, he brings this commercial experience to the trustee board.
+As a businessman with international interests, especially in the Asia Pacific region, he brings this commercial experience to the Trustee board.

 Dr Howard Willamson CVO CBE, UK

-Dr Howard Williamson CVO CBE is Professor of European Youth Policy at the University of South Wales in the United Kingdom.
+Dr Howard Willamson CVO CBE is Professor of European Youth Policy at the University of South Wales in the United Kingdom.
 He is a qualified youth worker, and has advised many levels of governance on youth policy matters, and conducted numerous research projects on issues including youth crime and unemployment, substance misuse, homelessness, school curricula and youth work.
 He conducted the original ‘status zer0’ research which produced political attention to young people not in education, employment or training (NEET).
 He currently, co-ordinates the Council of Europe international reviews of national youth policies.